udoprog/udoprog.github.io/_drafts/2018-04-08-lets-talk-about-json-1.md

 TypeError: string indices must be integers
 ```

-We can observe that due to the way the application is written, it has an implicit assumption about
+As you see, the way the application is written, it has an _implicit_ assumption about the JSON it
-the JSON it accepts as valid.
+accepts as valid.
+This is the _implicit schema_.

-We could write this schema like this:
+In [reproto], we can describe this schema like this:

 ```reproto
 type Person {